 “A grace period is a temporary period after graduation during which no payments are due on a student loan,” said Adam S. Minsky, student loan lawyer.
 “The idea is that borrowers may need some time to find employment before their loans become due.”

-However, while many federal loans offer a six-month grace period, not all of them do.
+However, while most federal loans offer a six-month grace period, not all of them do.

-Getting a break from paying back your student loans right away is a helpful way to ease into adult life and not be bombarded by your student loan balance.
+Getting a break from paying back your student loans right away is helpful when easing into adult life by not being bombarded by your student loan balance.
 While it’s a nice perk of many federal student loans, it’s not a vacation from student loan repayment.

 Depending on the type of student loans you have, the interest may keep accruing on your student loans, even while you’re enjoying your last respite from financial reality.

 “It’s important to know that interest continues to accrue on all unsubsidized loans, so your balance will be higher when you begin repayment than when you stopped going to school,” said Fleischman.